craigreid/docs/index.md

 # Help & Support Centre

 #### Getting Started with Akkroo

-Get answers to common questions, and watch video tutorials.
+Get answers to common questions, and watch our video tutorials.

 <p><a href="/customers" class="feature-button next">Guides &amp; Videos</a> <a href="https://akkroo.com/dashboard/support/ticket" class="feature-button">New Support Ticket</a></p>